Cue-Graphics/gpio-6i6o/Firmwares/README.md

 - Lights out when starting firmware upgrade.

 ## 6.0.0 - 2 feb 2023
-- Outgoing OSC are no longer bundles, but simple OSC ,essages.
+- Outgoing OSC are no longer bundles, but simple OSC messages.
 This increases the compatibility with other systems that not always have suport for OSC bundles.
 This breaks backward compatibility and forces a major version increase.

 ## 5.2.0 - 1 feb 2023
 - Added body to http /press/bank to permanently set the state of a contact